-We should understand that there are principles and guidelines for interpreting the Quran, which must be properly understood by the one who engages in tafseer (exegesis) of the word of Allah.
-The scholars have written about the guidelines and principles of tafseer, and have explained the difference between tafseer on the basis of reports and on the basis of one’s own understanding; they have explained when it is acceptable for a person to speak on the basis of his own understanding; and have differentiated between good understanding and poor understanding.
+We should understand that there are principles and guidelines for interpreting the Quran, which must be properly understood by the one who engages in the tafseer (exegesis) of the word of Allah.
+The scholars have written about the guidelines and principles of Tafseer, and have explained the difference between tafseer on the basis of reports and on the basis of one’s own understanding; they have explained when it is acceptable for a person to speak on the basis of his own understanding; and have differentiated between good understanding and poor understanding.

 - By the Quran

 - In the words of the early generations (salaf)

 - By the rules of the Arabic language